Shradz180191/Machine-Learning-to-Identify-Personality/README.md

 Reference: https://www.kaggle.com/datasnaek/mbti-type

+The Myers–Briggs Type Indicator (MBTI) is a kind of psychological classification about humans experience using four principal psychological functions, sensation, intuition, feeling, and thinking, constructed by Katharine Cook Briggs and her daughter Isabel Briggs Myers.

 The Myers Briggs Type Indicator (or MBTI for short) is a personality type system that divides everyone into 16 distinct personality types across 4 axis:

 Introversion (I) – Extroversion (E)